SARDONYX-sard/awesome-stars/README.md

 ## Python

+- [captn3m0/pystitcher](https://github.com/captn3m0/pystitcher) - pystitcher stitches your PDF files together, generating nice customizable bookmarks for you using a declarative markdown file as input
 - [apprenticeharper/DeDRM_tools](https://github.com/apprenticeharper/DeDRM_tools) - DeDRM tools for ebooks
 - [kovidgoyal/calibre](https://github.com/kovidgoyal/calibre) - The official source code repository for the calibre ebook manager
 - [aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE](https://github.com/aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE) - Do you want to LEARN NEW STUFF for FREE?
 Don't worry, with the power of web-scraping and automation, this script will find the necessary Udemy coupons & enroll you for PAID UDEMY COURSES, ABSOLUTELY FREE!